anaiva27/anaiva27/README.md

 ### Hi there 👋

+ My name is Anastasia Ivashchenko, I was born in 1991, in a big cold city
+                            in Siberia.
+                            I've always been into photography but eventually chose my other field of interest - information technologies as a primary source of income.
+                            I'd like to share my story and portfolio, motivation, ambitions and goals with anyone who's interested.
+You can also
+                            reach out to me for colaborations using the contact info.
 My resume: https://docs.google.com/document/d/1UxibjffocpLGOC6m6LQlWTeZF7w3ytQqPaHPzi9bLEg/edit?usp=sharing
 <!--
 **anaiva27/anaiva27** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.